djmgit/Migrator/README.md

 - Verify your installation using ```migrator --help```

 The machine where where you will install Migrator should have the kafka binaries installed on them.
-By default Migrator looks for kafka binaries under /opt/kafka/bin.
-If your binaries are located elsewhere, you can pass it to Migrator using the --kakfapath option.
-However the simplest way would be to keep a copy of the kafka binaries under /opt/kafka/bin.
+By default Migrator looks for kafka shell scripts under /opt/kafka/bin.
+If the scripts are located elsewhere, you can pass it to Migrator using the --kakfapath option.
+However the simplest way would be to keep a copy of the kafka shell scripts under /opt/kafka/bin.
 The kafka compressed binaries can be downloaded from <a href="https://kafka.apache.org/downloads">here</a>
+After decompressing, rename the folder to kafka and put a copy under /opt.
+By default the scrips are under kafka/bin.

 ### Usage